howardroark/pollinate/README.md

 #### What impacts could this project have down the road?

-Pollinate allows for services to be built which tie together the APIs of other services.
-It would easy to concieve of a service leveraged the GitHub API and offered an interface to choose a `Flower` while filling out some important details.
+Pollinate aims to be a tool which can be integrated within larger systems.
+It would easy to concieve of a service leveraged the GitHub API and offered an interface to choose a template while filling out some important details.
 From there the service could run the Pollinate code and create the user a brand new repository with the output.

 ## The Overview